dev-intellisoft/spich/README.md

 6.0 LIBRARIES

-Libraries was designed to:
+Libraries were design to:

 * Computer common logic.
-* Place complex logic, (let the controllers more clean and easy to matain).
+* Place complex logic, (let the controllers more clean and easy to maintain).
 * Access data from data sources outer system.